slatedocs/slate/source/index.html.md

 # Introduction

 Technical specification of a machine-readable data product metadata model, which enables interoperability between operators, marketplaces, and tools.
+This is work in progress.

 # Authentication